olafklingt/SPList/README.md

 # Disclaimer

-It is an old project of mine.
-The code is sometimes a bit obscure.
+It is an old project of mine, because of this, the code is sometimes a bit messy.

 # License
 All the code is licensed under GPL v3.0